wp-plugins/ewww-image-optimizer-cloud/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.9.3 =
+* added: fallback mode when totals for resizes and unoptimized images cannot be determined by the bulk optimize tool

 = 1.9.2 =
 * fixed: memory limit exceeded when counting total savings on settings page